-The proposal provides a four bedroom single dwelling with a detached flat roofed garage and landscaped grass terraced garden which will retain all existing trees.
-New dry gritstone faced walls will provide enhancement to the terracing; the gritstone will be locally or on-site sourced.
+The proposal provides a four bedroom single dwelling with a detached flat roofed garage and landscaped grass terraced garden.
+New dry gritstone faced walls will provide enhancement to the terracing which are designed to reflect the existing land levels on the steeply sloping site; the gritstone will be locally or on-site sourced.
+The existing trees which edge the current church car park will be retained.